 Key Stage 2

 While all pupils at Greenacre are working below the national expected standard for KS2, all learners make high levels of progress across the curriculum relative to their starting point.
-In 2017-18 58% of Key Stage 2 learners met or exceeded their upper quartile target, or aspirational equivalent in the absence of national guidance.
-In Numeracy this figure is 65% of learners meeting or exceeding aspirational targets.
+In 2018-19 69% of Key Stage 2 learners met or exceeded their upper quartile target in Literacy, or aspirational equivalent in the absence of national guidance.
+In Numeracy 69% of learners also met or exceeded aspirational targets.

 Key Stage 4

-Similarly in English, 10% of students achieved a Pre-Entry Level qualification.
-30% of students achieved at least one aspect of Functional Skills English at Entry Level 1, 35% at Entry Level 2 and 10% at Entry Level 3.
-An impressive 15% of students achieved Level 1 Functional Skills English, with one learner achieving at Level 2- a first for Greenacre.
+Similarly in English, 26% of students achieved a Pre-Entry Level qualification.
+35% of students achieved at least one aspect of Functional Skills English at Entry Level 1, 22% at Entry Level 2 and 13% at Entry Level 3.
+4% of students achieved Level 1 Functional Skills English.

-100% of Pupils completing KS4 will be completing further educational provision in Greenacre College (85%) or Barnsley College (15%) in the 2017-18 academic year.
+100% of Pupils completing KS4 will be completing further educational provision in Greenacre College in the 2019-20 academic year.

 Key Stage 5

 29 pupils have completed their studies at Greenacre this year, with leavers coming from all groups Y11- 14.
-Of these 93% are moving on to positive destinations, with 24 learners continuing in education and 2 students moving on to appropriate social care provision.
-Of the remaining leavers, one is engaging in employment training, one is seeking employment and one will be declared not in education employment or training.
+Of these 97% are moving on to positive destinations, with 24 learners continuing in education and 4 students moving on to appropriate social care provision.
+The only remaining leaver has moved out of Borough and we are currently awaiting confirmation of Post-16 Placement.
 All retained learners are expected to complete their study programme at Greenacre College.
-All of the pupils transitioning early are moving onto further educational provision.
+All of the pupils transitioning from Post-16 early are moving onto further educational provision.